 Whalom Park was an amusement park in Lunenburg, Massachusetts that was open from 1893 to 2000.
-First opened as an English style park of gardens and paths, the park was in operation for 107 seasons before it closed and became abandoned.
+First opened as an English style park of gardens and paths, Whalom Park was in operation for 107 seasons before it closed and was left abandoned.
 Most of the structures were removed in 2006 to make way for condominiums.

 Location: Lunenburg, Massachusetts